kasug623/CTF/picoCTF2019/General_Skills/1_wanna_b3_a_r0ck5tar/README.md

     the result of removing
     ![result.png](result.png)

-4. run in online site provided this ctf
+4. run it on the online site provided by this ctf
 https://web.archive.org/web/20190522020843/https://codewithrockstar.com/online
     ```
     Rocknroll is right